-- 1. Click the editing symbol and select Add Condition from the context menu that appears to define the media rule. - 2.
+- 1. Click the editing symbol and select Add Condition from the context menu that appears in order to define the media rule. - 2.
 Customize your media rule by adding as many subconditions as necessary to suit your environment and indicating the number and type of permissible concurrent interactions. - 3.
-Click Validate to check the rule's syntax and to correct any problems noted in the Error View. - 4.
+Click Validate to check the rule's syntax and to correct any problems that might appear in the Error View. - 4.
 Click Exit to save the rule and exit the Capacity Rule Editor.